Precise large deviation estimates for branching process in random environment: Main Results

 \subsection{Large deviations of $W$ and $T_t^W$}

 Turning our attention to the total population size, we will approximate $W_n$ by its conditional mean, that is

-Note that $ \{ R_n \}_{n \geq 0}$ forms a perpetuity sequence and the structure of this sequence is more complicated than the one of $\{\Pi_n\}_{n \geq 0}$.
+Note that $ \{ R_n \}_{n \geq 0}$ forms so-called perpetuity sequence and that its structure is more complicated than the one of $\{\Pi_n\}_{n \geq 0}$.
 Working with perpetuities requires usually more advanced techniques and sometimes this process reveals some new properties (we refer to \cite{buraczewski:damek:mikosch} for more details).
 Nevertheless, in many aspects the asymptotic behaviour of $\{R_n\}_{n \geq 0}$ is similar to the one of $\{\Pi_n\}_{n \geq 0}$.
-Thus our main results concerning the total population remind those stated above, but are slightly weaker.
+Thus our main results concerning the total population resemble those stated above, but are slightly weaker (in these settings we were not able to provide sharp pointwise estimates as in \eqref{eq:mthm2point}).

 We assume below the Cram\'er condition \eqref{eq:cramer} and formulate large deviations for $\a>\a_0$ (Theorem \ref{thm:mthmld}), the law of large numbers and the central limit theorem (Theorem \ref{thm:mthmclt}).